Atlas975/Notes/ProgramLanguages/Rust/Rust_language.md

 ## Variable unpacking
 ![[Pasted image 20220524162837.png|450|450]]

-## Return
-- Statements that dont end with a semicolon are treated as return in rust
 ## Shadowing
 - Variables are considered to be shadowing when a variable in a certain scope mirrors that of one in the outer scope, also known as masking.